| Title: | Access and Visualize AEMET Weather and Climate Data |

 start |

-Numeric value with the start year (format: |
+A numeric value specifying the start year in |

 end |

-Numeric value with the end year (format: |
+A numeric value specifying the end year in |

 labels |